sagiadinos/garlic-launcher/README.md

 ## Set Garlic-Launcher as Device Owner

+Device Owner is needed, cause it makes all the magic like silent installation, configurations, reboot... etc possible.

+### On a Rooted Device

 Garlic-launcher is able to detect a rooted device.
 In this case the app can set the Device Owner mode by itself.

+### Manually

 If the device is not rooted, you can set the Device Owner with following adb command:

 `adb shell dpm set-device-owner com.sagiadinos.garlic.launcher/.receiver.AdminReceiver`

-Currently my Company prepares a web process in our SmilControl-CMS to provision Android Devices much easier via a simple qr-code.

-Device Owner is needed, cause it makes all the magic like silent installation, configurations, reboot... etc possible.
+### Via SmilControl CMS and QR-Code

+The [SmilControl-CMS](https://admin.smil-conrol.com) can provision non-rooted sevices easily via a QR-code.

+You can register for free.
+A video tutorial which describes this process can be found on [YouTube](https://www.youtube.com/watch?v=gf832iRd5pY)

 ## Finally Installation of a Digital Signage Media Player